w3c/png/tools.md

 [Homepage](https://github.com/finnp/png-itxt/blob/master/readme.md) and [maintained on GitHub](https://github.com/finnp/png-itxt).

-Tool to read textual information in `tEXt`, `zTXT` and `iTXt` chunks, and to write `iTXt` chunks.
+Tool to read textual information in `tEXt`, `zTXt` and `iTXt` chunks, and to write `iTXt` chunks.
 Use in Node programs, or on command line.

 ### Animated PNG Maker